Tach-Ignite/tach-ra-web/docs/tach_configuration.md

 ## Payment Configuration

-This section allows you to defined which payment providers to activate.
+This section allows you to define which payment providers to activate.
 The following providers are available:

 - stripe
 - paypal